 - Organization, through its influence/advocacy voice, has made a significant contribution to the field of palliative care through education, training, outreach to patients and their families to communicate and implement their wishes.

 The Awards Task Force reviews the nominations and selects the winners.
 The Task Force is comprised of a cross-section of CCCC members.
 The selected honorees will be contacted by CCCC prior to award announcement.

-If selected, the nominee or, a representative of the nominated organization, agree to attend the CCCC 9th Annual Summit, March 13-14, 2017, in Sacramento, California.
-Both awards will be presented during the Summit’s Leadership Awards Luncheon on March 14, 2017.
+If selected, the nominee or, a representative of the nominated organization, agree to attend the CCCC 10th Annual Summit, April 10-11, 2018, in Anaheim, California.
+Both awards will be presented during the Summit’s Leadership Awards Luncheon on April 11, 2018.